4 Things You Should Know About Hand Sanitizers

-4 things you should know about hand sanitizers
+Here's what you need to know about hand sanitizers and your health.

 4. There’s a correct way to use hand sanitizers

 The Government of Canada recommends people always follow the directions on the hand sanitizer label.
 The CDC advises to apply the product to the palm of one hand and rub all over hands—top and bottom and in between fingers—until dry.